tbrassel/ECS129FinalProject/README.md

-# ECS129 Final Project: Computing the Energy of a Protein Structure
+# ECompute: Computing the Energy of a Protein Structure
 A simple interactive Python program to calculate and compare protein structure energies.

 ## Quick Start Guide